MerlionRock/RealAndroidBot/README.md

 ## Changelog
 ### RAB 1.03
-This version is considered as a beta version.
-What used to work might not work anymore in this version.
-Please submit issue request to help us improves this version.

 - Added Polygon Support.
 (Please do `pip install -r requirements.txt` to get new requirements needed.
 - Added client type option in config.
 - Added network settings.
 (Polygon Only)